Graphics-Group/Covid-19-visualizations/README.md

 until April 19, where I am seeing an across-the-board increase.
 Almost 400 new cases reported on Apr.
 19, doubling the previous record.
-According to the governor, roughly two-thirds of these 400 cases are associated with targeted testing at meat-packing plants (Louisa and Black Hawk).
+According to the governor, roughly two-thirds of these 400 cases are associated with targeted testing at meat-packing plants (Louisa, Tama, and Black Hawk).

 Again, following the style of FT, we can look at the seven-day rolling average of new